Disabled People and Access to Employment

 There is a step before employment that we need to consider.

 Access to Work that we spoke about above is just not that quick to implement.
 Realistically if an employer waits for access to work to provide funds for reasonable adjustments, the reasonable adjustments would not be implemented for a few months.
 Here’s where the issue is.
 If an individual’s reasonable adjustments have not been implemented in a trial or probation period, we are not giving the employee a fair chance at employment, as they are not at their fullest potential.
 There are two things you as an employer can do.
-The first one is that you fund the equipment and claim it back from Access to Work once the fund has been granted.
+The first one is to have a discussion with your new employee to see what elements of their role they can currently do without the equipment or to see if there are elements of other roles that they can do until they have their equipment.
+This should give the employer enough time to see their new employee in action and also gives the employee enough time to familiarise themselves with the team and surroundings.
 Or the second consideration is that we can keep in mind the person with a disability is not working at their fullest potential and this is to not be held against the individual.

 Accessible working environment?